Speech Swallowing Voice Center

 Brooke is passionate about creating an evidence-based, collaborative, and positive therapy experience for each client and family.
 She is a strong advocate for early intervention!
 In her free time, Brooke enjoys spending time with family and friends, reading, diving into true crime, and cheering on the KSU Wildcats!
 Brooke is currently providing services at the Speech Swallowing Voice Center’s east location.

 Alisha is a licensed and certified Speech-Language Pathologist in the state of Kansas.
-She attended Wichita State University where she earned a Bachelor of Arts in Communication Sciences and Disorders and a Master of Arts in Communication Sciences and Disorders.
+She attended Wichita State University where she earned both a Bachelor of Arts in Communication Sciences and Disorders and a Master of Arts in Communication Sciences and Disorders.
+Alisha has experience working with a variety of needs including pediatric feeding disorder, dysphagia, speech sound disorders, and language disorders.
+Alisha’s primary focus is in the treatment of oropharyngeal dysphagia and feeding disorders.
+Alisha has extensive training in pediatric feeding and is a certified breastfeeding specialist.
+She also has experience in the evaluation and implementation of high-tech speech-generating devices.
+Alisha is a Basic DIRFloortime® Provider and implements child-led, play based speech, language, and feeding therapy services.

 Michael Hogwood is a practicing medically trained and experienced speech-language pathologist who works primarily at the Speech, Swallowing, and Voice Center in east Wichita.
 Additional medical experience includes working at Wesley Medical Center in acute care and outpatient (both full time and current as PRN) and a neurogenic rehabilitation facility in NYC (2014-1016).